-Priority Actions Status Progress of Australian Government Response (Year One) 5.1 Coordinated cross-jurisdictional and cross-portfolio action to intervene early in life to: (a) mitigate the impacts of adverse childhood experiences; (b) strengthen supports for families; and (c) ensure early access to programs, treatment and support for children and young people.
-The National Children's Mental Health and Wellbeing Strategy was launched in 2021 supported by \$317 million in funding including new Head to Health Kids multidisciplinary hubs, parenting education and support, perinatal mental health intimations and Kids Helpline.
-This builds on the existing National Support for Child and Youth Mental Health Program A number of 2021-22 Budget initiatives support intervening earlier in life, including perinatal mental health screening, new child mental health and wellbeing hubs, online parenting education programs and initiatives to prevent and better respond to child sexual abuse in all settings as well as other initiatives focused on child mental health and wellbeing 5.2 Developing, implementing and evaluating a scalable early distress intervention for people experiencing: (a) intimate relationship distress; (b) employment or workplace distress; (c) financial distress; and (d) isolation and loneliness.
+Priority Actions Status Progress of Australian Government Response 5.1 Coordinated cross-jurisdictional and cross-portfolio action to intervene early in life to: (a) mitigate the impacts of adverse childhood experiences; (b) strengthen supports for families; and (c) ensure early access to programs, treatment and support for children and young people.
+The National Children's Mental Health and Wellbeing Strategy was launched in 2021 supported by \$317 million in funding including new Head to Health Kids multidisciplinary hubs, parenting education and support, perinatal mental health information, and Kids Helpline.
+This builds on the existing National Support for Child and Youth Mental Health Program.
+A number of 2021-22 Budget initiatives support intervening earlier in life, including perinatal mental health screening, new child mental health and wellbeing hubs, online parenting education programs and initiatives to prevent and better respond to child sexual abuse in all settings as well as other initiatives focused on child mental health and wellbeing.
+5.2 Developing, implementing and evaluating a scalable early distress intervention for people experiencing: (a) intimate relationship distress; (b) employment or workplace distress; (c) financial distress; and (d) isolation and loneliness.
 The 2021 Budget committed to a brief distress intervention trial.
-The Commonwealth has entered agreements with NSW, QLD and Victoria to trial this intervention, it is not included in other bilateral agreements.
+The Commonwealth has agreed with NSW, QLD and Victoria to trial this intervention, it is not included in other bilateral agreements under the National Agreement.
+The trials will be evaluated to inform advice to governments about future opportunities.
 5.3 Implementing and evaluating interventions that support people through transitions, including: (a) entering or being released from justice settings; (b) leaving military service; (c) finishing or disengaging from education or vocational settings; (d) entering retirement; and (e) engagement with aged or supported care services.
-The National Agreement commits to improve mental health and suicide prevention outcomes for those who interact with the justice system including through implementing best practice programs and increased data collection The Government has established a Royal Commission into Defence and Veteran Suicide.
-The systemic analysis of the contributing risk factors, including the possible contribution of transition arrangements, has been included as an area of focus within the Royal Commission's Terms of Reference The National Suicide Prevention Leadership Support Program has also funded activities to address this recommendation several Budget announcements commit to earlier supports for children, but it is unclear how these specifically address priorities of the Final Advice.
+The National Agreement commits to improve mental health and suicide prevention outcomes for those who interact with the justice system including through implementing best practice programs and increased data collection.
+The government has established a Royal Commission into Defence and Veteran Suicide.
+The systemic analysis of the contributing risk factors, including the possible contribution of transition arrangements, has been included as an area of focus within the Royal Commission's Terms of Reference.
+The Royal Commission has released an interim report that included recommendations for improving the Department of Veteran Affairs (DVA) capacity to assist veterans who have transitioned out of defence.
+The government has agreed to the majority of recommendations and has implemented one: to remove DVA's average staffing level cap and allow the recruitment of more staff.